Singh-Ishu/FractalGenerator/README.md

    - Iteration depth
    - Color scheme
    - Resolution
-4. Export your creation using the save button
+4. Export your creation by right clicking on the canvas and selecting save image